Cricket Formats – Let’s Explore the 4 Types of Cricket

 The Hundred

-Many cricket formats originated in England and the country has introduced a brand new form which is scheduled to begin in 2021.
+Many cricket formats originated in England and the country has introduced a brand new form which began in 2021.
 Known as the ‘Hundred’ it promises to be the fastest format of the game with each match scheduled to be played over 100 deliveries.

-For the first edition of The Hundred, there are eight franchise teams taking part from all across England and Wales.
+For the first few editions of The Hundred, there are eight franchise teams taking part from all across England and Wales.
 Significant financial input has helped those sides to sign some of the best limited overs specialists in world cricket.

-In other cricket forms, each over consists of six balls but not here: The Hundred has a new set of rules, including that overs consist of ten balls and bowlers can send down five or ten deliveries in succession.
+In other cricket forms, each over consists of six balls but not here: The Hundred has a new set of rules, including that overs consist of five balls, known as sets, and bowlers can send down five or ten deliveries in succession.
 At the end of every ten balls, play will change ends.
-The innings will then come to a conclusion when 50 balls are bowled or the batting side loses all ten of their wickets.
+The innings will then come to a conclusion when 100 balls are bowled or the batting side loses all ten of their wickets.

 Individual bowlers within the fielding side can deliver up to a maximum of 20 balls in each innings.
 The Hundred also makes room for time outs while the Powerplay is in place for the first 25 balls of each innings.

-The Hundred will be trialled in England in 2021 with that eight team format taking place.
-To date, no other country has played the game at a domestic level and there are no plans in place to make this an international cricket format.
+The Hundred was trialled in England in 2024 with that eight team format taking place, and while crowds were good in that first competition, traditional cricket purists are not convinced.
+To date, no other country has played this format of the game at a domestic level and there are no plans in place to make this an international cricket format.
 That situation could, of course, change in the future.

 It’s also possible that the laws of The Hundred will evolve over time.
 We’ve seen in T20 tournaments that separate rules have been introduced by the individual organisers.
 For example, in Australia’s Big Bash, there are substitutes used and the batting side can choose when the second Powerplay comes into force.